 When searching for an ideal location, we were acutely aware that emerging artists cannot afford to live or work in proximity to exhibition communities.
 By launching Recess in a storefront space in Soho, once a neighborhood amenable to the emerging artist studio but now dominated by a prohibitively established arts community, we began challenging our surroundings to embrace changing modes of artistic production and reception.
 Likewise, we were able to place emerging artists in a highly visible arts community, offering rare and invaluable exposure.

 Beginning in 2011, we programmed an additional space at Kidd Yellin Studios in Red Hook, Brooklyn, allowing us to reach a dynamic neighborhood and grant artists a new context in which to engage with a vibrant arts community.
-In May 2012, Recess shifted its presence in Red Hook to Pioneer Works, Center for Art & Innovation.
+In May 2012, Recess shifted its presence in Red Hook to Pioneer Works.
 With access to the gallery, studios, and surrounding community, artists worked to further our mission in this neighborhood.
 Recess continues to partner with Pioneer Works on occasional programs and events.

 Since it’s inception, Recess has engaged in constant self-evaluation in order to best support a diverse group of artists whose exceptional works engage with communities to build a more vibrant and accessible art world.
 To deepen our commitment to our constituents and further our mission, we have added a diverse line of programs.
 Working closely with non-profit and for-profit outfits, as well as networks and associations, Recess builds points of entry for artists from around and within the economic structures of the art world.